Misreading EPR: Variations on an Incorrect Theme: Interlude: The Shorter Bohr

 The response that Bohr could have made: ``Yes.''

 EPR briefly consider the implications of this idea and then dismiss it with the remark, ``No reasonable definition of reality could be expected to permit this.''

 But that is exactly what Bohr did.
 A possible reply in the Bohrian vein: ``Could a `reasonable definition of reality' permit so basic a fact as the simultaneity of two events to be dependent on the observer's frame of reference?
 Many notions familiar from everyday life only become well-defined in relativity theory once we fix a Lorentz frame.
-Likewise, many statements in quantum theory only become well-defined once we have given a complete description of the experimental apparatus and its arrangement.''
+Likewise, many statements in quantum theory only become well-defined once we have given a complete description of the experimental apparatus and its arrangement.
+If you set up your laboratory to do a position measurement, you can make a position prediction.
+If you instead arrange your equipment to do a momentum measurement, you can make a momentum prediction.
+And before you take your equipment off the shelf, when all your devices are still in the cabinet, your laboratory is in the null configuration.
+Trying to blend deductions from multiple different, mutually exclusive arrangements will give a meaningless result, just like mixing up reference frames in relativity will make you blunder into what looks like a paradox.''